mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/managing/index.md

 # Updating Configuration

 You can make changes to the service after it has been launched.
-Configuration management is handled by the scheduler process, which in turn handles deploying Percona-Server-Mongodb itself.
+Configuration management is handled by the scheduler process, which in turn handles deploying Percona-Server-MongoDB itself.

 After making a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service, one node at a time.
 For example, a given change will first be applied to `mongo-rs-0`, then `mongo-rs-1`, and so on.